-A hydro-mechanical coupled simulation is conducted to compare with the results of the THM model to show the influence of thermal effects on hydraulic fracturing.
-The HM model is configured with a fluid property of 30°C, while the remaining injection conditions are the same.
-Fig. 6 shows a vertical view of the fracture network of the two simulations.
+A hydro-mechanical coupling simulation was conducted to compare with the results of the THM model, to show the influence of thermal effects on hydraulic fracturing.
+The HM model was configured with a fluid property of 30°C, while the remaining injection conditions were the same.
+Fig. 5 shows a vertical view of the fracture network of the two models.
 After the same injection time, the fracture network morphology in both models shows a similar trend, i.e., natural fractures dominate the whole fracture network.
 This also matches our previous findings.
 In comparison, the THM model exhibits greater fracture concentration, while the HM model is slightly more extensive.

-Fig. 6 Vertical view of the total hydraulic fracture network: a) THM coupled simulation; b) HM coupled simulation
+Fig. 5 Vertical view of the total fracture network

-The double y-axis plots in Fig. 7 illustrate the temporal variation of the damaged fracture area.
-The line and area plots respectively reflect the total damaged fracture area of the two simulations and the difference between them.
-The results demonstrate that the fracture area growth trend of the two simulations is similar, but the change in the area difference exhibits an inverse trend.
-The fracture area of the THM model is dominant in the early injection stage and is surpassed by the HM model in the middle.
-This indicates that the fracture destruction rate of the THM model is faster in the early stage, but begins to slow down gradually after a period of time.
+The double y-axis plots in Fig. 6 illustrate the temporal variation of the damaged fracture area.
+The line and area plots respectively reflect the total damaged fracture area and the difference between the fracture areas of the two models.
+The results demonstrate that the growth trend of the area of the two models is similar, but the change in the area difference exhibits an inverse trend.
+The area of the THM model is dominant in the pre-injection period and is surpassed by the HM model in the middle period.
+This indicates that the fracture destruction rate of the THM model is faster in the pre-injection period, but begins to slow down gradually after a period of time.

-Fig. 7 Variation of fracture area with time (the left y-axis corresponds to a line plot, the right y-axis is an area plot reflecting the difference in fracture area between the two models)
+Fig. 6 Variation of fracture area with time (the left y-axis corresponds to a line plot, the right y-axis is an area plot reflecting the difference in fracture area between the two models)

 This trend also reveals the mechanism of thermal influence on fracture expansion.
 In the early stage of fracturing, the injection of cold water rapidly reduces the temperature of the rock near the borehole.
 The rock on both sides of the fracture face shrinks linearly and resists part of the compressive stress.
 The strength of the fracture is weakened, thereby increasing the rate of its initiation and expansion.

-However, as the fracturing progresses, the average temperature of the fluid gradually increases (as shown in Fig. 5).
+However, as the fracturing progresses, the average temperature of the fluid gradually increases (as shown in Fig. 3.
 This phenomenon is more pronounced at the tip of the fracture due to its distance from the injection point and continuous heating.
 The temperature difference between the fluid and the surrounding rock is reduced, and the temperature of the rock is less likely to be lowered, thus the fracture extension rate is no longer accelerated.

 Also, increased temperatures markedly diminish the viscosity of the fluid.
 The ultra-low viscosity fluid, despite exhibiting enhanced penetration properties, displays a diminished capacity for fracture initiation and support.
-This is also evident in the reduced aperture of the overall fracture network.
+This is also evident in the reduced seam width of the overall network of seams, which averages 0.7 mm.
 Consequently, the rate of fracture expansion in the THM model is markedly constrained in the middle and late fracturing stages due to the dual effects of lower viscosity and higher temperature.